-Sleeping allows our body to heal, repair and prepare for the next day… physically, chemically and emotionally.
-When done really well, it provides us with what our body needs to have a great experience in life.
+Sleeping allows our Healthy Body to heal, repair and prepare for the next day… physically, chemically and emotionally.
+When done really well, it provides us with what our Healthy Body needs to have a great experience in life.
 When done poorly, we may be spending the time sleeping but not fully getting the benefit.

 Sometimes when we sleep, unbeknownst to us, we end up in positions we may not otherwise choose.
 These positions can strain muscles and even sprain joints if maintained for long periods or are awkward enough to really cause stress on the tissues.
 This is not a fun way to wake up!
 Chiropractors are adept at correcting problems like this, however preventing them in the first place is certainly of greater concern.